|

 versus Mentoring:

-on the traditional management relationship where the 'manager/supervisor'
+is usually based on the traditional management relationship

 certainly doesn't fit for experienced people developers looking